 In addition there is the 33Kv power cable which is connected to Brent Charlie.
 Availability of power supplies via this link is dictated by the ongoing capacity of the Brent Complex to export power.
-This capability will be lost as the decommissioning of this group of facilities proceeds.
+This capability will be lost as the Brent decommissioning programme proceeds.

-The import and export risers are contained within platform Leg C. The Power cable and the future fuel gas riser are in Leg D. A number of 14” and 10” J tubes are available for use in Leg D. A number of low pressure rated large diameter lines (16” and 24”) are also available.
-The exact condition of the latter risers would need to be confirmed before potential use.
+The hydrocarbon import and export risers are contained within platform Leg C. The power cable and the fuel gas riser are in Leg D. A number of 14” and 10” J tubes are available for use in Leg D. A number of low pressure rated large diameter lines (16” and 24”) are also available.
+The exact condition of these risers would need to be confirmed before potential use.